Home page

 EnglishDeutsch

-As a child, I saw the Film “Exodus”.
-The scene that affected me the most was when the plague descended slowly from the skies like a dark green smoke, and a deathly scream rose up in the darkness and then subsided.
-The Angel of Death passed by the houses that were marked with lamb’s blood in order not to bring death but to grant the Hebrews redemption.
+When she was a child, Ming Wang was taken to see the film Exodus.
+The scene that affected her most was the one in which the plague slowly descended from the skies like a dark green smoke, and an unearthly scream rose up in the darkness and then subsided.
+The Angel of Death passed by those houses marked with lamb’s blood; thus were the Hebrews spared death and granted redemption.

-This composition contains three main elements: the soundscapes with their ghostly motion that symbolize the power of the Angel of Death; a twelve-note row that starts with the famous BACH-motif and is used also in my piece “Arche” from the same group of compositions.
-This row acts as a central thread that weaves itself in different forms through the entire series.
+Pessach contains three main elements: the soundscapes with their ghostly motion symbolizing the power of the Angel of Death; a twelve-note row that starts with the famous B–A–C–H motif (also used in her piece Arche from the same group of compositions) and acts as a central thread that weaves itself in different forms through the entire series; and, at the centre of the piece, the chorale ‘An Wasserflüssen Babylon’ with its melody by Matthias Greiter (c.1495–1550) and harmonization by Claude Goudimel (c.1520–1572).
+This chorale embodies the very deep sadness experienced by humans, who, despite everything, escape the shadow of death through their beliefs.

 Music example